Sameershahh/Youtube_Gesture_Controller/README.md

-#  YouTube Gesture Controller – Hand Gesture Based Media Control
+#  YouTube Gesture Controller – Hand Gesture-Based Media Control

 A **computer vision-based** application that lets users **control YouTube playback** using **real-time hand gestures**, built with **OpenCV**, **MediaPipe**, and **PyAutoGUI** in Python.